-The Brewing a Sustainable Future effort works in partnership with the Minnesota Craft Brewers Guild to engage Minnesota’s robust craft brewing and distilling industries.
-We are working to find collective solutions to sustainability issues facing these businesses, starting with reliably and effectively managing spent grain disposal.
+The Brewing a Sustainable Future effort was in partnership with the Minnesota Craft Brewers Guild to engage Minnesota’s robust craft brewing and distilling industries.
+The project was focused on finding sustainable solutions for spent grain disposal.

 Spent grain is a reusable waste product, but dependable, effective and sustainable disposal can be challenging.
 Most breweries and distilleries have a way to get rid of spent grains, but the process can be sporadic, unreliable, expensive or challenging to implement and maintain.

 An interactive map directory used to connect brewers and farmers.
 List your brewery, your farm, or other business to get connected to spent grain exchange opportunities.

 Learn about the craft brewing industry in Minnesota, including spent grain volumes, cost savings, and more through this spent grains infographic.